marcusmunch/ranktier/README.md

 Setup
 -----
+`ranktier` can be installed from [PyPi](https://pypi.python.org/pypi):
+`pip install ranktier`

-Currently, the module can only be installed by downloading the repository locally.
-From there, you can run `python setup ranktier`.
+It can also be installed by downloading the repo and running `pip install .`

+Note that `ranktier` requires [requests](http://python-requests.org), but the installer knows this. 😁

 Usage
 -----